br3ndonland/udacity-fsnd-flask-catalog/docs/flask-catalog-methods.md

 I included website and image URLs, and commented them out, in case I want to use them in the future.

+Git commit at this point: Create item catalog 0dd29ab

 ### Database creation

-When I first tried to create the database with
+When I first tried to create the database by running

 ```bash
 $ python3 database_setup.py